OpenNuvoton/NuEdgeWise/README.md

 - Download the directory from the table above and open Miniforge or your python environment, selecting the NuEdgeWise environment.
 - Please refer to the readme in the [Tools](#1-tool-table) section for instructions on how to use it.
 - Now you can start running the Tiny-ML examples from the Jupyter notebook in each [Tools](#1-tool-table).
+- In each tool/use-case, we also provide example inference code for Nuvoton MCU/MPU devices.
 ## 4. Description
 - Fig1: The general workflow of our tiny ML tools.
 ```mermaid